sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 **This document is unofficial and not endorsed by the University of Waterloo or any prospective employers.**

-None of the included writers are lawyers or tax specialists, nor do we purport to have any real knowledge about the contents of this document.
+None of the included writers are lawyers or tax specialists, nor do any of us purport to have any real knowledge about the contents of this document.

-This is a collection of things we wished we knew when we went away on our first co-op terms in the US.
+This is a collection of things we as interns wished we knew when we went away on our first co-op terms in the US.
 We hope it helps you out.
-Many things contained in this document were gained through mistakes and conversations with older students.
+Many things contained in this document were gained through mistakes made, as well as conversations with older students.

 If you are a past intern and have thoughts/ideas to add to this document, [let me know](mailto:stephen.holiday@gmail.com).
 Even better submit a pull